-With more attention on how to prevent food-based bacterium outbreaks in processing facilities, the IFR hopes the additional insight will prevent more cases since many different locations are prone to these illnesses.
-Supermarket shelves, deli or meat areas, food processing facilities and poultry delivery areas all can spread the bacteria or cross-contaminate other products if the meat is not handled correctly.
+With more attention on preventing food-based bacterium outbreaks in processing facilities, the IFR hopes the additional insight will prevent more cases since many locations are prone to these illnesses.
+Supermarket shelves, deli or meat areas, food processing facilities, and poultry delivery areas can spread the bacteria or cross-contaminate other products if the meat is not handled correctly.

 Want to talk through your thermal processing needs?
 Meet Enerquip’s Sales Engineers.